Supporting the Filton24 is at the heart of the battle to expose Britain’s complicity in genocide and the Zionist occupation of Palestine.

 During the ongoing Gaza Genocide, William drove a car into the bollards in front of Elbit’s Leicester weapons factory, and locked his neck to the steering wheel to prevent the Israeli drone maker from opening.

-Several months later, he was unjustly detained, without charge, for a week, and repeatedly interrogated about alleged involvement in an action against Elbit’s new research and development hub in Filton, Bristol – making him one of the #Filton18.
+Several months later, he was unjustly detained, without charge, for a week, and repeatedly interrogated about alleged involvement in an action against Elbit’s new research and development hub in Filton, Bristol – before being remanded into prison making him one of the #Filton24.

 T